WencesVillegasMarset/aws-saa-c02-notes/README.md

   * IoT (MQTT)
   * Voice over IP
   * as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover
+* provides you with static IP addresses that serve as a fixed entry point to your applications hosted in one or more AWS Regions
+* These IP addresses are anycast from AWS edge locations, so they’re announced from multiple AWS edge locations at the same time
+  * This enables traffic to ingress onto the AWS global network as close to your users as possible.
+You can associate these addresses to regional AWS resources or endpoints, such as Application Load Balancers, Network Load Balancers, EC2 instances, and Elastic IP addresses
+* AWS Global Accelerator allows you to bring your own IP addresses (BYOIP) and use them as a fixed entry point to your application endpoints

 ## AWS CloudFront